Municipality of the District of East Hants: Demographics

-Public Works
+Public works

 The Public Works division operates two water utility distribution sites and three sewage collection and treatment systems for communities in the serviced areas adjacent to Highway 102 and along the Shubenacadie River.
 The division also operates an engineered spring which draws additional water from Grand Lake to the Shubenacadie River during low water level events.

 Drinking water is distributed across 71.0 kilometers of main distribution lines.
 Wastewater is distributed through 80.5 kilometers of wastewater collection mains.
-Please visit the Public Works section for more detailed information.

 The Environmental Services division works closely with Public Works.
 This division monitors and reviews data to ensure compliance of operating approvals.
 Environmental Services also runs a watershed protection program that focuses on building awareness of watershed issues that impact watersheds of interest to the municipality.